leostudiooo/watermelon/README.md

 ### Preparation

-Download the dataset from [crf0409/watermelon_eval](https://github.com/crf0409/watermelon_eval), which provides links (on IEEE DataPort and Baidu Netdisk) of the original dataset.
+Download the dataset from [crf0409/watermelon_eval](https://github.com/crf0409/watermelon_eval), which provides links to IEEE DataPort and Baidu Netdisk.
 Unzip and copy to the repository root (rename the folder to `datasets` is recommended).

 (Recommended) Create a virtual environment and install the dependencies: